-Knowing when to outsource your small business's HR
+HR outsourcing - your small business's HR needs

-Have you been wondering how to approach human resources?
+Have you been wondering how to approach Human Resources for your business?
 Outsourcing can give you access to skills, knowledge and support, and save you costs in the long run

 But when does it make sense for you to outsource?
 In assessing whether you should or not, there are several questions to consider before you make a decision.